DanielFiller30/homebrew-tap/README.md

 # DanielFiller30 Tap

-## How do I install these formulae?
+## How do I install these formular?

 `brew install danielfiller30/tap/<formula>`